Michael Beinhorn: 1989–1994: producing Soul Asylum, Soundgarden

-The critical acclaim garnered by Superunknown has led to its inclusion in multiple greatest albums lists.
-Rolling Stone Magazine ranked Superunknown number 9 on their list of Greatest Grunge Albums Of All Time, number 38 on their list of the 100 Best Records Of The 1990s and number 335 of the Best 500 Records Of All Time lists from 2003 and 2012.
-It is also number 779 in the book, “1001 Records You Must Hear Before You Die”.
-In a retrospective review, AllMusic editor Steve Huey wrote, "It's obvious that Superunknown was consciously styled as a masterwork, and it fulfills every ambition."

-Beinhorn recently detailed the process of recording Superunknown while appearing on The Pods & Sods Network.
-He shared his reaction to first hearing "Black Hole Sun" during that time, “I think for the rest of my entire life, until I draw my last breath, I’ll never ever forget how I felt when they started playing that song.
-From the very first few notes, I felt like I’d been hit by a thunderbolt.
-I was just absolutely stunned.
-What in the world is this?
-I get goosebumps thinking about it now.”

-1995-1999: Two Inch Eight Track, Hole, Marilyn Manson
+1995–1999: two-inch eight-track, Hole, Marilyn Manson

 Over the next three years, Beinhorn produced records for Aerosmith, Ozzy Osbourne, Living Colour and Social Distortion.
-In 1994, he conceived of a new multitrack recording format- an analog 8 track tape recorder with a 2-inch head block that also included a time code reader so it could sync with other tape machines, consoles, etc. The system was dubbed "Ultra-Analog" by CN Fletcher of Mercenary Audio and had its maiden voyage on the 1995 Ozzy Osbourne record Ozzmosis.
+In 1994, he conceived of a new multitrack recording format – an analog 8-track tape recorder with a 2-inch head block that also included a time code reader so it could sync with other tape machines, consoles, etc. The system was dubbed "Ultra-Analog" by CN Fletcher of Mercenary Audio and had its maiden voyage on the 1995 Ozzy Osbourne record Ozzmosis.

 In 1997, Beinhorn was approached by the group Hole to produce their next recording.
 The resulting project was called Celebrity Skin, which took nearly a year to finish, and spawned 2 singles ("Celebrity Skin", "Malibu") and sold nearly 4 million records worldwide.
 As well as receiving two Grammy Nominations in 1999, it is number 871 in the book "1001 Records To Hear Before You Die".
 Celebrity Skin was still being mixed when Beinhorn moved on to his next project- Marilyn Manson iconic Mechanical Animals.
 Coincidentally, both records were finished and released at the same time, giving Beinhorn the distinction of being the first record producer in history to have two records debut in the Top Ten positions of the Billboard album charts, (with Manson at number 1 and Hole at number 9) in the same week (September 15, 1998).
 As a result, Beinhorn was nominated for Producer of the Year at the 1999 Grammy Awards.